en

 Club JB’S is one of the most popular places for Nagoya clubbers.

-It has a wide range of club music, from Hip Hop, House, Dance, Eurobeat to J-pop, Rock, Jazz, even Animesong and Vocaloid.
-Club JB’S hosts live concerts, dance performances and the most famous international DJs.
+It has a wide range of club music, from Hip Hop, House, Dance, and Eurobeat to J-pop, Rock, Jazz, and even Animesong and Vocaloid.
+Club JB’S hosts live concerts, dance performances, and the most famous international DJs.

 Club JB’S (クラブ・ジェービーズ)